-Referenced documents which are not found to be publicly available in the expected location might be found at https://docbox.etsi.org/Reference/.
+Referenced documents which are not found to be publicly available in the expected location might be found in the ETSI docbox.

-NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long term validity.
+NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long-term validity.